-It should feature a simple interface that lets you enter the amount of Shiba Inu you want to buy, or Philippine pesos you want to spend.
+It should feature a simple interface that lets you enter the amount of Shiba Inu you want to buy, or pounds you want to spend.

 This is usually the only option available for credit or debit card purchases, but you may also be able to make an instant buy if you've pre-funded your account with a bank transfer.

 Be prepared to pay a markup on SHIB's market rate in exchange for the convenience.

 If you see colourful charts with a range of prices, you're probably in the spot market.

 The spot market is where buyers and sellers come together to place bids for SHIB on the open market.
 It's usually the cheapest way to buy Shiba Inu because it lets traders set their own price.

 You'll find the spot market under a "Trade" or "Spot" heading on the site or app menu of the platform you've chosen to use.

 There are several different order types that you can make on the spot market.

 Market order.
 This will buy you the amount of Shiba Inu you specify at the lowest possible price available.
 This makes it like an instant buy order, but with much lower fees.

 Limit order.
 This is the most common order type and lets you purchase Shiba Inu at the price you specify.
 Traders use this to time the market and capitalise on price dips or increases.